Back to Blog

 kubectl expose deployment nginx –type=LoadBalancer –port=80

 Nginx deployment has been created and exposed to the external load balancer.
-Following screenshot shows the same.

 Now Go ahead and copy the public IP of the load balancer and access it into the browser.
 You will see the Nginx Welcome page.